obzero-chillin/Feature_flags/README.md

+In a nutshell, it acts as a toggle for features.
+Say you have an app and you deliver an update, say a new ui.
+If the new UI is broken you don't have to shut it down and have the app down, instead you can "flag" the update and toggle it to the old ui.
+Helps with user experience.

 A lightweight, production-ready feature flag service for Node.js applications with Redis caching and support for PostgreSQL and MySQL.
 Designed for gradual rollouts, safe defaults, and minimal operational surprises.

 Features: